aliesmaeilbeigi/AzadFiller/README.md

 **The initial version of this project was created by Ali Esmaeilbeigi with the help of Grok 3, an AI developed by xAI.
 Even the overall structure of this README file was written by Grok 3!**

-**Special thanks to dear [Amirreza](https://github.com/amirrrreza1), who stood by me and played a vital role in the development of versions 2 and 3 of this plugin.**
+**Special thanks to dear [Amirreza](https://github.com/amirrrreza1), who stood by me and played a vital role in the development of versions 2 and 3 of this extension.**

 <br><br>